Properly cleaning & caring for patio furniture

 Guide Sections

-Additional ways to maintain and protect patio furniture
+Additional ways to maintain and protect deck furniture

 Furniture Covers – Waterproof protection for all seasons

-After you clean your patio furniture pieces and seal them against damage from everyday use, you might want to consider longer-term protection.
+After you clean your garden furniture and protect it from daily use, think about longer-term care.
 Furniture covers are a great way to shield chairs, tables and patio sofas from rain and fading UV rays when they’re not in use.
 Covers can also help keep away pests and dust if you store outdoor pieces indoors or in sheltered areas during the winter.

 Storage & Shelter – Keeping furniture safe in inclement weather

-During the rainy season or when Fall temperatures start to drop is a good time to bring your patio furniture in from the wet and cold.
+It’s a good idea to bring your patio furniture inside during the rainy season or when Fall temperatures drop.
 A little shelter can go a long way toward extending the lifetime of your outdoor seating and tables.
-Whether you’re tucking pieces beneath your deck, locking them in a storage shed or moving them to a garage or basement, it’s critical that you first make sure that they are clean and dry – even if you don’t immediately see any dirt or debris.
+Before you store items under your deck, in a shed, or in a garage, make sure they are clean and dry.
+This is important even if you don’t see any dirt or debris.

-Several protective sealants on the market can keep outdoor furniture in tip-top shape over the winter.
+Several protective sealants on the market can keep outside furniture in tip-top shape over the winter.
 Apply one to your furnishings if you don’t have a cover or your storage area is exposed.

 Use a drop cloth or protective cover to keep the furniture dust-free.
 Even if you keep items in a shed or a garage, it helps to cover them to prevent scratches.
 Avoid putting cushions in plastic bags.
 Use cloth ones or ventilated storage boxes.